sorz/udpsplit/README.md

 Basically, it just
 - Listen on UDP port `--port` from everywhere;
-- When a packet is recived from localhost, remeber that address, and forward the packet to `--remote`;
+- When a packet is received from localhost, remeber that address, and forward the packet to `--remote`;
-- Whenever a non-localhost packet is received, forward it to that localhost;
+- Whenever a non-localhost packet is received, forward it to that localhost address;

 So if you run
 - `udpsplit --port 1000 --remote host-B-ipv6:2222` on host A; and